ankane/searchkick/README.md

 - The `partial_reindex(:method_name)` method has been replaced with `reindex(:method_name)`
 - The `unsearchable` and `only_analyzed` options have been removed in favor of `searchable` and `filterable`
 - `load: false` no longer returns an array in Elasticsearch < 5
+- Searchkick mappings are merged with the `mappings` option by default - to exclude, use `default_mappings: false`

 ### 1.0.0